Addison's disease

 Risk factors

 Most people who get Addison's disease don't have any factors that put them at higher risk of developing the condition.
-But the following may raise the risk of developing Addison's disease:
+But the following may raise the risk of adrenal insufficiency:

 • A history of having a disease or surgery that affects the pituitary gland or the adrenal glands.